microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-ebitda.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

 The EBITDA report provides an overview of your company's performance from the perspective of both EBIT (Earnings Before Interest and Taxes) and EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
-You can review EBIT and EBITDA over time to identify trends in operational performance.
-This type of analysis can inform decisions about cost management and pricing strategies.
+You can review EBIT and EBITDA over time to identify trends in operational performance and inform decisions about cost management and pricing strategies.

 :::image type="content" source="media/finance/ebitda-report.png" alt-text="Screenshot of the EBITDA report" lightbox="media/finance/ebitda-report.png":::